-Fill the favor bags or boxes with your home made dog treats, and, at the end of the dog party, give one bag or box to each pet parent, as they exit the party with their canine guest.
+Fill the favor bags or boxes with your home made dog treats.
+When the party is over, give one bag or box to each pet parent, as they exit the party with their canine guest.

 A week before the birthday dog party, bake some homemade dog treats to send home as favors.
-Use cookie cutters in the shape of something that goes with your dog party theme.
+Try using cookie cutters in the shape of something that goes with your dog party theme.